Ipstenu/varnish-http-purge/plugin/readme.txt

 = I don't see a button! =

-Are you using Multisite?
-Are you on the main site on the network?
-You know, the one in example.com?
-And are you using subfolders?
+If you're on a Multisite Network and you're on the primary site in the network, only the <em>network</em> admins can purge that site

-Only the multisite <em>network</em> admins can purge that site, because on a subfolder network if you flush the site at example.com, then everything under that (like example.com/site1 and example.com/siten and everything else) would also get flushed.
+On a subfolder network if you flush the site at `example.com`, then everything under that (like `example.com/site1` and `example.com/siten` and everything else) would also get flushed.
 That means that a purge on the main site purges the entire network.

-I don't know about you, but I don't want my random site-admins to be able to do that.
-So to mitigate that, only the network admins can purge everything on the main site of a subfolder network.
+In order to mitigate the destructive nature of that power, only the network admins can purge everything on the main site of a subfolder network.

 = Why is nothing caching when I use PageSpeed? =

-Because PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
-To fix this, you need to put this in your .htaccess section for PageSpeed: `ModPagespeedModifyCachingHeaders off`
+PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
+To fix this, you need to put this in your .htaccess section for PageSpeed:

+`ModPagespeedModifyCachingHeaders off`

 If you're using nginx, it's `pagespeed ModifyCachingHeaders off;`

 = Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).
+Yes, but you'll need to make some additional changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

 = Why aren't my changes showing when I use CloudFlare or another proxy? =

-When you use CloudFlare or any other similar servive, you've got a proxy in front of the Varnish proxy.
+When you use CloudFlare or any other similar service, you've got a proxy in front of the Varnish proxy.
 In general this isn't a bad thing.
-The problem arises when the DNS shenanigans send the purge request to your domainname.
+The problem arises when the DNS shenanigans send the purge request to your domain name.
 When you've got an additional proxy like CloudFlare, you don't want the request to go to the proxy, you want it to go to Varnish server.

 To fix this, add the following to your wp-config.php file: